worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 authenticated_function()
 ```

-it will be roughly equivalent to:
+It will be roughly equivalent to:

 ```python
 def authenticated_function():